-INSULIN: Avents will soon be marketing their new 24-hour insulin.
-This will be perhaps the biggest competition; Avents will have a sales force of about 1000 people marketing this.
-Avents will be throwing large sums of money out there to launch it; The problem that still remains in the variability of the insulin absorption.
+INSULIN: Sanofi-Aventis will soon be marketing their new 24-hour insulin.
+This will be perhaps the biggest competition; Sanofi-Aventis will have a sales force of about 1000 people marketing this.
+They will be throwing large sums of money out there to launch it; The problem that still remains is the variability of the insulin absorption.

-The common physician and the everyday person have fears and stigmas attacked to insulin pumps:
+The common physician and the everyday person have fears and stigmas attached to insulin pumps:

 This is an issue of educating physicians and patients about the safety and advantages of insulin pump therapy.
 Making this task a little easier is the recent availability of the Continuous Glucose Monitoring System.
 This will help in the realization of the benefits of insulin pump therapy, Medtronic Minimed has an excellent educational resource to help in this education process for both physicians and the general public.